Who Needs Marketing in Manufacturing Anyway?

 Producing content and leading webinars are two examples of ways that allow your brand to reach your potential buyers virtually when they’re still in the research phase.
 These approaches establish your brand’s expertise, solidifying trust in your potential buyer that you would have had to work much harder for otherwise.
 Would you be more willing to connect with someone after a friendly email introduction or a cold LinkedIn request?
 Marketing warms up the relationship so that buyers aren’t so wary when it’s time for sales to step in.
 And this counts more than ever when that first meeting occurs over Zoom rather than over beers at your prospect’s favorite establishment.

 A strong brand makes the company more valuable.

 If you’re an owner, then the thought of what will happen to your business after you exit has likely crossed your mind.
 Suppose you’re “the guy” who drives revenue to the organization because you have all the relationships and all the knowledge.
 In that case, the thing that makes your company successful is you.
 And without you, it’s going to be tough to carry on.

 Marketing helps translate your passion and purpose to your brand as a whole.
 If you’re selling your company, it must be able to run without you successfully for it to be attractive for an acquisition.
 Building a brand that your industry perceives as a go-to expert helps attract the best possible outcomes, sets your company up for success after you’ve exited, and also helps to ensure your life’s work continues to make an impact.
-For more insights about selling your business, download our whitepaper on how to prepare.

 Want to talk more about how to use marketing to set up your sales team for success and make your company more valuable?
 We can help!
 Connect with goBRANDgo! today and let’s start a conversation.